HonorineGnonfin/Sename1/README.md

 - 👋 Hi, I’m Honorine GNONFIN
-- 👀 I’m interested in mathematicals methods useful in phycicals sciences
+- 👀 I’m interested in Quantum information
-- 🌱 I’m currently learning at AIMS Senegal option regular
+- 🌱 I’m currently learning Entanglement phenomenon
-- 💞️ I’m looking to collaborate on quantum mecanic
+- 💞️ I’m looking to collaborate on Quantum Computation
-- 📫 How to reach me honorine.gnonfin@imsp-uac.org or gnonfinhonorine@gmail.com
+- 📫 How to reach me honorine.gnonfin@aims-senegal.org or gnonfinhonorine@gmail.com

 <!---
 Sename1/Sename1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.